markt-de/puppet-acme/README.md

 create new or update existing certificates for this node.
 Instead a key mismatch will occur, because an entirely new private key will be created on the node.

-There is currently no way to fix this (#6) automatically.
+There is currently no way to fix this automatically [#6](https://github.com/fraenki/puppet-acme/issues/6).

 The old files can be manually cleaned on the Puppet Server by running something like this: